MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 ---

 # Add a custom VM image to Azure Stack Hub

 In Azure Stack Hub, as an operator, you can add your custom virtual machine (VM) image to the marketplace and make it available to your users.
 You can add VM images to the Azure Stack Hub Marketplace through the administrator portal or Windows PowerShell.
 Use either an image from the global Azure Marketplace as a base for your custom image, or your create your own using Hyper-V.

-**An Azure Stack user can also use the same guidance(Step 1 only) to create their custom image and upload to a storage account on Azure Stack Hub.
-They can then proceed to create a VM from this custom image (VHD).**
+A user in the tenant portal in Azure Stack Hub can also add your custom virtual machine (VM) image by following the guidance in step one.
+A user can create their custom image as a virtual hard disk (VHD) and upload the image to a storage account on Azure Stack Hub.
+They can then create a VM from the VHD.

+Custom images come in two forms: **generalized** and **specialized**.

+- **Generalized image**

-Custom images come in two forms - generalized and specialized.
-A generalized disk is one that has gone through a sysprep process to remove any unique information (such as user accounts), allowing for it to be reused to create multiple VMs.
+  A generalized disk image is one that has gone through a sysprep process to remove any unique information (such as user accounts), allowing it to be reused to create multiple VMs.
 This is a good fit for marketplace items.

+- **Specialized image**

-A specialized disk is a copy of a virtual hard disk (VHD) from an existing VM that contains the user accounts, applications, and other state data from your original VM.
+  A specialized disk image is a copy of a virtual hard disk (VHD) from an existing VM that contains the user accounts, applications, and other state data from your original VM.
 This is typically the format in which VMs are migrated to Azure Stack Hub.

 ## Step 1: Create the custom VM image